Surcharging

 Follow these steps to create a payment with surcharge amount:

-1. Verify Merchant Eligibility: Confirm that MX™ Advantage is enabled for the merchant.
+Confirm that MX™ Advantage is enabled for the merchant.
+Please reach out to the Account Management team for confirmation.

 Once the merchant is enabled for MX™ Advantage Surcharge, you can fetch the applicable surcharge amount or percentage using the POST checkout/v3/payment/enrich/mxadvantage API endpoint, with following details: